jenkins-docs/creating-a-pipeline-in-blue-ocean/README.md

-The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) that Blue Ocean will create for you during the tutorial and the `scripts` subdirectory contains shell scripts with commands that are executed when Jenkins processes the "Deliver" stage of your Pipeline.
+The `jenkins` directory contains an example of the `Jenkinsfile` (i.e. Pipeline) that Blue Ocean will create for you during the tutorial and the `scripts` subdirectory contains shell scripts with commands that are executed when Jenkins processes the "Test" and "Deliver" stages of your Pipeline.